SEKOIA-IO/documentation/docs/xdr/FAQ.md

 ## Archiving & Rehydratation
 Please contact your support for more information on archives and events rehydratation, with a clear description of your needs.

-## Ingestion

-### Datetime representation

-SEKOIA.IO accepts two kind of representations of a datetime in the events:

-- as a string with a timezone (like ISO8601 or RFC3339 strings)
-- as a timestamp (from the seconds to the nanoseconds representation) or as a string without a timezone, in the UTC timezone